finnigar/finnigar/README.md

       * This step is optional.
 If you are fine with the default theme, feel free to skip this step.
       * However, there are many interesting themes that GitHub allows you to use by incorporating something known as Jekyll into their site.
       * **You do not need to know anything about Jekyll to do this step.
-      * If you would like to change the theme, go to
+      * If you would like to change the theme:
+        * If you are not already there, click on the Settings tab.
+        * Scroll down until you reach the GitHub Pages, and this time look for the heading